-3.2.1 Heads of Department who receive income from the sale of goods or services are responsible for establishing procedures to ensure that all sales are authorised and are made only to acceptable credit risks.
+- 3.2.1 Heads of Department who receive income from the sale of goods or services are responsible for establishing procedures to ensure that all sales are authorised and are made only to acceptable credit risks.
 Information for invoice production (including full name and address and any special invoicing requirements) must be provided at point of order or sale, and supplied to the Finance Office.
 Procedures must also be in place to follow up overdue accounts effectively.
-In the event of prolonged (typically three months) non-payment or dispute, the Bursar should be informed.

-3.2.2 Payments in cash: In consideration of the Money Laundering Regulations 2007, Heads of Department must ensure that where payment is received in cash, the amount received must not exceed the cash equivalent of Euro 15,000 for any single transaction concerning the sale of goods.

-3.2.3 Tax: The liability to tax of all goods and services supplied must be established and tax charged and accounted for as appropriate.
-When a new income-generating activity is set up, the College Accountant must be consulted beforehand in order to advise on VAT implications and on whether the activity constitutes trading which might be subject to Corporation Tax.
-The Bursar may direct that the activity be channelled through a subsidiary company (see 2.6 above).

-3.2.4 Pricing: It is College policy to assess the full cost to the College when determining the price to be charged for residences, catering, conferences, and any other services to external customers.
+In the event of prolonged (typically three months) non-payment or dispute, the Bursar should be informed. - 3.2.2 Payments in cash: In consideration of the Money Laundering Regulations 2017, Heads of Department must ensure that where payment is received in cash, the amount received must not exceed the cash equivalent of Euro 10,000 for any single transaction concerning the sale of goods. - 3.2.3 Tax: The liability to tax of all goods and services supplied must be established and tax charged and accounted for as appropriate.
+When a new income-generating activity is set up, the Head of Finance must be consulted beforehand in order to advise on VAT implications and on whether the activity constitutes trading which might be subject to Corporation Tax.
+The Bursar may direct that the activity be channelled through a subsidiary company (see 2.6 above). - 3.2.4 Pricing: It is College policy to assess the full cost to the College when determining the price to be charged for residences, catering, conferences, and any other services to external customers.
 The full cost must be recovered unless, unusually, the Bursar gives prior permission to do otherwise having regard to the particular circumstances.
-All Fees and Charges are approved annually by the Finance Committee, having regard to the deliberations of other committees as appropriate and subject to ratification by the Governing Body.
+Fees and Charges are approved by the Finance Committee, having regard to the deliberations of other committees as appropriate and subject to ratification by the Governing Body.
 Anyone setting a price is responsible for ensuring that it makes due allowance for overhead costs and that they are aware of the extent, if any, of any subsidy from other College resources, and that they can justify any subsidy.
-Advice is available from the Bursar.
+Advice is available from the Bursar and the Finance Office.
+The Bursar may in exceptional cases approve mid-year increases where cost of good rises such that the selling price is below cost.
+These will then be presented to Finance Committee and Governing Body retrospectively.

-3.2.5 Sales to employees, members of the College, or other customers must be at a rate that covers the full cost to the College.
+- 3.2.5 Sales to employees, members of the College, or other customers must be at a rate that covers the full cost to the College.
 If, exceptionally, this is not the case, the transaction must be approved in writing by the Bursar.
-Any sales made at undervalue (including where no charge is made) to employees or their families must be recorded and reported as a taxable benefit at the end of the tax year.

-3.2.6 Staff must ensure that appropriate charges are made for the use of College premises and facilities for non-College purposes.
-Advice is available from the Bursar.

-3.2.7 Invoicing: Invoices must be raised in the name of Clare Hall, showing the College's VAT number.
+Any sales made at undervalue (including where no charge is made) to employees or their families must be recorded and reported as a taxable benefit at the end of the tax year. - 3.2.6 Staff must ensure that appropriate charges are made for the use of College premises and facilities for non-College purposes.
+Advice is available from the Bursar. - 3.2.7 Invoicing: Invoices must be raised in the name of Clare Hall, showing the College's VAT number.
 All invoices must be raised by the College Finance Office, unless express dispensation is given by the Bursar.
 Invoices must be raised promptly (not more than one month subsequent to the transaction to which they relate) and must comply with the VAT regulations.
 Invoices must be raised in sterling for settlement unless the Bursar has agreed otherwise.